micmejia/bible-dump/NKJV/Ezekiel/Ezek 41.md

 I also saw an elevation all around the temple; it was the foundation of the side chambers, a full rod, _that is,_ six cubits _high._

 ###### 9
-The thickness of the outer wall of the side chambers _was_ five cubits, and so also the remaining terrace by the place of the side chambers of the [^d]temple.
+The thickness of the outer wall of the side chambers _was_ five cubits, and so also the remaining terrace by the place of the side chambers of the temple.

 ###### 10
 And between _it and_ the _wall_ chambers was a width of twenty cubits all around the temple on every side.